Ex●er●cise for mind and body.

 Build it.

-Esther’s dog training career started in 2015 with her Giant Schnauzer, Inga.
-Before training dogs, Esther trained horses and competed in the equine world for 10 years.
+Esther’s journey into dog training began in 2015 with her own Giant Schnauzer, Inga.
+Before focusing on dog training, Esther spent 10 years training horses and competing in the equine world, which laid the foundation for her deep understanding of animal behavior.

 pdetphotography+-+06.jpg